troyjmiller/home-config/README.md

 # Dependencies

-Eventually would like to have `setup` look for the packages, commands, and apps used by this workspace.
-Until then make sure you have the following installed, (which you learn to do in class if you don't know):
+Eventually `setup` may including looking up dependencies and prompting for installing them (packages, commands, apps).
+For now you will have to ensure you have the following installed, (which you learn to do in class if you don't know):

 * git
 * vim 7.4+